adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 ## Identity Access Management (IAM)
 <details>
-<summary> Q: what is Users, Groups, Roles, and Policies? </summary>
+<summary> Q: what is Users, Groups, Roles, and Policies?
+IMP - remember role is HAT/CAP which can be put on group or users</summary>

 Users: Assigned credentials (username/password, access keys). <br>
 Groups: Users are added to groups (e.g., "Developers"), and policies are attached to groups. <br>